jlapugot/jlapugot.github.io/README.md

    - `analogy_domain`: The source of your analogy (cooking, sports, etc.)
    - `related_concepts`: Links to related topics

-3. Follow the structure:
+3. Follow the interview-focused structure:
    - The Problem
    - The Analogy
-   - How It Maps
+   - Quick Comparison (table)
-   - Technical Deep Dive
+   - Code Examples
-   - Where the Analogy Breaks Down
+   - When to Use
-   - When to Use This Pattern
+   - Key Interview Points
    - TL;DR

 ## Project Structure